thesse1/webmethods-api-gateway-staging/README.md

 ## export_payload.json export query for API Gateway configurations

-The set of assets exported by gateway_import_export_utils.bat --exportconfig (and by the export_configuration_from_stage pipeline) is defined by the export_payload.json in the configuration root folder.
-It must be a JSON document applicable for the API Gateway Archive Service API POST /archive request payload, cf. https://api.webmethodscloud.eu/#sagapis/apiDetails/c.restObject.API-Portal._N0usdLdEelRUwr3rpYDZg.-1.
-It will typically contain a list of asset types ("types") to be exported and a query ("scope") based on the IDs of the selected assets.

 The /configuration folder contains sample configurations for DESIGN, BUILD, DEV_INT, DEV_EXT, TEST_INT, TEST_EXT, PROD_INT and PROD_EXT environments, for example:

 ### DESIGN